fbpx

 We’re a forward thinking farm providing ethical and sustainable produce fresh from our small farm in Co.Antrim, Northern Ireland.

+We set up the farm back in 2011, when we saw that a majority of male kid goats born to the dairy industry were being put down at birth.
 This seemed such an unnecessary waste so we set out to take those males and rear them ourselves for delicious and healthy cabrito kid goat meat.
-Since then we’ve branched out into rearing free-range rose veal and also seasonal wild game.
-In 2019 we began producing vegetables and edible flowers.
+Since then we’ve branched out into rearing other ethical meat options such as free-range rose veal, pasture raised pork and lamb and chicken’s eggs.
+In 2019 we began producing regeneratively grown vegetables in our fields and two polytunnels.

 About Us 1